 The benefits of using a face serum

-A little re-ordering of sequence is needed here as serum is used before a moisturiser not after!!
 So step 3 in fact is serum and step 4 is moisturiser.
 I promise to do a full recap post at the end with a downloadable skincare routine chart which you can save and keep handy when putting together your skincare routine.
 I will also be putting together a beta trial service of creating personalised skincare routines based on skin types, lifestyle and budgets.
 Watch this space.

 First question that is on everyone’s mind regarding serum, is what on earth is it??
 A moisturiser??
 50/50.
 Serum is a face product that is applied to your skin after cleansing but before moisturising.
 Serums contain powerful ingredients which are applied to the skin directly.
 The ingredients in serums contain molecules that penetrate deeply into the skin delivering a very high concentration of active ingredients.
 This means that serums are very good at targeting specific skincare concerns, such as wrinkles.

-Serums contain healthy ingredients
+Benefits of using a face serum: Serums contain healthy ingredients

 Serums contain a variety of healthy ingredients which make up around 70% of the product itself.
 Whereas, moisturisers are made up of around 10% active ingredients that are good for your skin.
 The main amazing ingredients of a face serum include

-- Vitamin C – this is very valuable for anti-ageing so it is important to find a serum containing vitamin c especially if you are in your late 30s and 40s as part of your daily skincare regimen to delay early signs of aging.
+- Vitamin C – this is very valuable for anti-ageing so it is important to find a serum containing vitamin c especially if you are in your late 30s and 40s as part of your daily skincare regimen to delay early signs of ageing.
 Vitamin c also builds collagen and boosts skin immunity.

 - Hyaluronic Acids – this ingredient is what targets dehydrated skin without weighing you down as some creams and emollients tend to do.
 The beauty of hyaluronic acid is that it traps the skin’s natural water levels without losing any of its natural moisture.